 To plunge into investments, you don’t require a million dollars.
 All you’ll need is a few dollars along with a dose of grit, intelligence, and a desire to make it.

 Add to them, a certain amount of dollars every month for the rest of your career, experts argue, that you won’t be left high and dry for money.
 Investment isn’t complicated; you just need to start now!

 Contributions to both 401(k) and Individual Retirement Accounts (IRA) are tax deductibles and can translate into hundreds of dollars in savings.

-So, .
+So, with pensions gone, you can’t simply rely on your social security benefits.
 With our average life span increasing, it creates more demand for more years of income to replace and bear more medical bills.